 These ML approaches applied to genetic circuit modeling, however, require large amounts of data.
 Also, they focus on identifying a mapping between the inputs and the outputs of a system composed of many genetic modules.
 Hence, they provide little information about the input/output mapping of the individual genetic modules.
 This information, in turn, would be useful for composing the modules in new arrangements to achieve new designs.
 Additionally, accounting for the composition architecture in an ML model may allow the use of substantially less training data to achieve the same predictive ability.
-Specifically, in the case of a system with multiple inputs, one may be able to train the ML model by activating one input at a time as opposed to requiring to generate data for all combinations of the inputs.
+Specifically, in the case of a system with multiple inputs, one may be able to train the ML model by activating one input at a time as opposed to requiring data generated from all combinations of inputs.
 If possible, this would simplify experiments and make data generation faster and cheaper.

 In this paper, using information on the compositional structure, we propose a modular learning framework to identify the modules' input/output functions from training data, under certain assumptions on the model architecture.
-Specifically, we consider modules with unknown input/output function, whose outputs are then composed through a partially known map, called composition map, which has a known structure but unknown parameters.
-We investigate conditions under which one can learn the modules' input/output functions from data of the output of the composition map, called the global output, when the modules' inputs are only activated one at the time.
+Specifically, we assume that the number of modules is known a priori, and that each module has an unknown input–output function.
+The outputs of these modules are composed through a partially known map, referred to as the composition map, whose structure is known but whose parameters are unknown.
+We investigate conditions under which one can learn the modules' input/output functions from input/output data of the system, when the modules' inputs are only activated one at a time.

 We demonstrate that, under \textit{modular identifiability} conditions, this is possible.
-We thus show that using a NNET architecture that preserves the structure of the composition map, we can learn the modules' input/output functions and predict the global output for arbitrary combinations of inputs when the training set only considers one input being activated at the time.
+We thus show that using a NNET architecture that preserves the structure of the composition map, we can learn the modules' input/output functions and predict the global output for arbitrary combinations of inputs when the training set only considers one input being activated at a time.
 When using the same training data, a ``monolithic'' NNET that does not leverage the structure of the composition is unable to generalize the output prediction on arbitrary input combinations.